STEVE - Space-Time-Enclosing Volume Extraction: The Volume Extraction Framework

-Due to the various $3$D bounding shapes as shown in Fig.s~10.c--10.p, the hypersurface sections which STEVE computes could be very complex-shaped polyhedrons (that are embedded into $4$D).
-For visualization purposes, or, e.g., for the purpose of $4$-normal vector determination (\textit{cf.}, e.g., Ref.s~\cite{DORS07,PERW09}) it may be desirable to decompose the polyhedrons into a set of tetrahedrons, because these simplices are better suited for the considered tasks. \\
+This subsection addresses the decomposition of polytopes within the STEVE algorithm (\textit{cf.}, Fig.~\ref{fig:03}.i).
+E.g., for visualization purposes and/or for the purpose of $4$-normal vector calculations (\textit{cf.}, Appendix~\ref{app:appA}) one has to decompose the polytopes into a set of tetrahedrons ($3$-simplices) \footnote{For more detail on the subject of polytope analysis, \textit{cf.}, Ref.~\cite{POLYMAKE}.}.

+Due to the various $3$D bounding shapes as shown in Fig.s~\ref{fig:12}.3 --~\ref{fig:12}.12, the polytopes generated by STEVE could be very complex-shaped. \\

-As an example, we show in Fig.~11, how to decompose a single cube into twenty-four tetrahedrons.
-In Fig.~11.a, a cube is shown, which consists of six $3$D tilings ($4$-cycles) as shown in Fig.~10.e.
-In Fig.~11.b, for each $4$-cycle, its center of mass point (face center) is determined.
-In Fig.~11.c, the surface cycles are decomposed into triangles, while connecting the face centers with the corresponding $4$-cycle support points.
-Note that triangles will not be decomposed any further.
-Furthermore, each newly drawn line actually represents a pair of anti-parallel vectors. \\
+As an example, we demonstrate in Fig.~\ref{fig:13}, how to decompose a single cube into twenty-four tetrahedrons.
+Fig.~\ref{fig:13}.a shows a cube, which consists of six $3$D tilings ($4$-cycles) as shown in Fig.~\ref{fig:12}.4.b.
+In Fig.~\ref{fig:13}.b, for each $4$-cycle its center of mass point (face center) is marked.
+In Fig.~\ref{fig:13}.c, the surface cycles are decomposed into triangles while connecting the face centers with the corresponding $4$-cycle support points.
+Each newly drawn line actually represents a pair of anti-parallel vectors.
+Note that neither triangles nor single tetrahedrons will be decomposed by us any further~\footnote{However, this is done so, e.g., in Ref.~\cite{HUOV12}.}. \\

-Next, in Fig.~11.d, all triangles, which enclose a particular single volume are collected into an object along with the information, to which $N$-cycles the triangles belong; for all face centers of each of the found objects, the absolute center of the enclosed volume is determined.
-In Fig.~11.e, lines are introduced that connect the face centers with the absolute volume center.
-Finally, in Fig.~11.f, the additional connections of all $4$-cycle support points with the absolute volume center finally yields the twenty-four properly oriented tetrahedrons. \\
+Next, in Fig.~\ref{fig:13}.d, all triangles that enclose a particular single volume are collected into an object along with the information, to which $N$-cycles the triangles belong; furthermore, the absolute center of the enclosed volume is determined.
+In Fig.~\ref{fig:13}.e, lines are introduced that connect the face centers with the absolute volume center.
+Finally, in Fig.~\ref{fig:13}.f, the additional connections of all $4$-cycle support points with the absolute volume center finally yields the twenty-four properly oriented tetrahedrons.
+In Fig.~\ref{fig:14}, we show the high resolution decompositions of all possible $3$D tiling sets. \\

+As an alternative, we show in Fig.~\ref{fig:15} a lower resolution decomposition that is similar to the previous one.
+In particular, the steps that are shown in Fig.s~\ref{fig:13}.b and ~\ref{fig:13}.c are replaced by $N$-cycle decompositions, which do not have any additional center of mass points (\textit{cf.}, Ref.~\ref{fig:15}.b).
+Hence, in Fig.~\ref{fig:15} the step that is shown in Fig.~\ref{fig:13}.e is omitted.
+This latter procedure only yields twelve, but also properly oriented tetrahedrons.
+In Fig.~\ref{fig:16}, we show the low resolution decompositions of all possible $3$D tiling sets. \\